-High Street banks and smaller lenders understand the importance of using a broker, with some only accepting mortgage application if this has been advised by someone known to them and who is accredited by the financial conduct authority.
-As independent advisers we are registered with every lender, this helps us to find and advise on the most suitable mortgage for you.
-We work with you, for you to find the most appropriate mortgage that suits your own needs and requirements.
+High Street banks and smaller lenders understand the importance of using a broker.
+Certain establishments will only accept a mortgage application if it has been advised by someone known to them and who is accredited by the financial conduct authority.
+As independent advisers we are registered with every lender and this helps us to find and advise on the most suitable mortgage solution for you.
+We work closely with you, in order to find the most appropriate mortgage, suiting your specific needs and requirements.

-Good Mortgage Solutions will liaise with the estate agents/builder, solicitors and the surveyor to ensure the purchase transaction is as smooth as possible.
-We help to ensure that purchasing your new home is as straightforward as possible and will answer any queries you have regards the process and the mortgage terms by drawing on our experience and knowledge both of which we are keen to share with our clients.
+Good Mortgage Solutions will liaise with estate agents, builder, solicitors and surveyors, ensuring the purchase transaction runs as smoothly as possible.
+Our service helps to ensure a smooth transition ensuring the purchase of a new home is as straightforward as possible.
+We are here to answer any queries you have in regards the process and also the mortgage terms by drawing on our experience and knowledge, both of which we are keen to share with our clients.

 Not yet found the house you want?